jmcelest/Minecraft_Final_Project/README.md

 # Minecraft_Final_Project

 Our project is a website that shows the server status of popular Minecraft servers.
 We are using the Minecraft Server Status API to check the status of the servers.
 We created a database to store information about the Minecraft servers.
+The target browser is Google Chrome on Windows and MacOS operating systems.

 Developer Manual